Stanford vs. Washington NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Stanford's games this season have gone over 48 points five of seven times.
+- Stanford and its opponents have gone over the current 48-point total in five of seven games this season.

-- In 50% of Washington's games this season (3/6), the teams combined to score more than Saturday's total of 48.
+- In 50% of Washington's games this season (3/6), the teams combined to score more than Saturday's over/under of 48.

-- The combined points per game average of the two teams, 49.7, is 1.7 points greater than Saturday's over/under.
+- The two teams combine to average 49.7 points per game, 1.7 more than the total in this contest.

-- The 47.7 combined points per game that these two squads have allowed this season are 0.3 fewer than the 48 over/under in this contest.
+- The 47.7 combined points per game that these two squads have allowed this season are 0.3 fewer than the 48 total in this contest.

-- Cardinal games this season feature an average total of 54.2 points, a number 6.2 points higher than Saturday's over/under.
+- The average total in Cardinal games this season is 54.2, 6.2 points more than Saturday's total of 48.

-- In 2021, games involving the Huskies have averaged a total of 52 points, four more than the set total in this contest.
+- The 48-point total for this game is 4.0 points below the 52.0 points per game average total in Huskies games this season.

 Stanford Stats and Trends